janfri/mini_exiftool/README.md

 The philosophy of MiniExiftool is safety over performance.
 It can not handle more than one file at once.
-Writing operations are executed on a copy of the original file to have atomar writing: Either all changed values are written or none.
+Writing operations are executed on a copy of the original file to have atomic writing: Either all changed values are written or none.
 To be able to assign errors to a specific tag writing operations also call the Exiftool command-line application once for each changed tag!